Dmitri9149/Rust_Tokenizers/README.md

 quite 'flat': just the quantity of token (or a pair) in the vocabulary.
 But what is more frequent :
 100 of "abc" in the text or 100 of "there" ?
 We have 3 chars and 5 chars tokens, and , intuitively, the 100 of 5 chars word is a bigger 'surprise' than 100 of 3 chars word.
-The question is to find the approppriate measure to compare the 'surprice' or 'most ofteness'.
+The question is to find the approppriate measure to compare the 'surprise' or 'most oftenness'.
 The theory of Generalise Species of Strands may help with it.
 The next tokenizer I am going to implement will use the theory.